What are the hours of operation?

 You may contact the Medical Records Department to request copies of your pet’s medical record by dialing (352) 392-2235 for all small animals including avians and exotics.
 Medical Records staff will indicate the charges for processing photo copies and they will fax and/or mail a Release of Information consent form to you to be completed prior to processing your request.

-Do we see patients for general services or just specialties?
+Does the UF Small Animal hospital see patients for general services or just specialties?

-The appointments are made in the morning so that the afternoon can be dedicated for diagnostic procedures.
+Appointments are made in the morning so that the afternoon can be dedicated for diagnostic procedures.

 Why must I fast my animal prior to my appointment?